 Conclusion

 Building credit from scratch requires patience, discipline, and knowledge.
-You can set up a strong credit foundation by understanding how credit works, starting with the right tools, such as secured credit cards and credit-builder loans, and consistently practising good credit habits.
-Keep in mind that good credit is built over time—there are no overnight solutions.
+You can set up a strong credit foundation by understanding how credit works, starting with the right tools, such as secured credit cards and credit-builder loans, and consistently practicing good credit habits.
+Remember that good credit is built over time—no overnight solutions exist.

 As you begin building your credit, here are some key takeaways to remember: